Dare County audit is good; finances strong

-On Jan.
-3, 2022, Dare County Board of Commissioners received an unmodified audit opinion for the county’s June 30, 2021 audit.
+Dare County commissioners received an unmodified audit opinion for the county’s June 30, 2022 audit.

-Bob Taylor, audit partner with the county’s audit firm, Potter & Company, told the commissioners that the four required opinion letters were clean with no exceptions.
+Bob Taylor, partner with the county’s audit firm, Potter & Company, told the commissioners that the required opinion letters were clean with no exceptions.

-The auditor is required to provide an opinion on the county’s financial statement and single audit opinions on internal control and compliance with federal and state programs.
+The auditor is required to provide an opinion on the county’s financial statements and single audit opinions on internal control, and compliance with federal and state programs.